 - Unlike other metal wires, bare copper wire is durable and long-lasting.
 It does not become loose with time and needs frequent repair, making it easy to work without unnecessary problems.

 - Bare copper wire is always compatible with in-home usage.
 Most electrical appliances use copper wire, so it is important to use bare copper wire for home wiring.
-Otherwise, it can lead to fatal accidents if other metal wire is used as wiring.
+Por outro lado, it can lead to fatal accidents if other metal wire is used as wiring.

 - Many metals tend to tear off in high humidity and wet conditions.
-Tuttavia, a bare copper wire having high corrosion resistance can withstand extreme humid and wet conditions.
+No entanto, a bare copper wire having high corrosion resistance can withstand extreme humid and wet conditions.